zydeico/sunny/README.md

 * IN PROGRESS: Upgrade the workflow of MedGemma running on iOS, can the app design be cleaner?
     * Going to fine-tune MedGemma for our specific use case to see if this helps, the base model doesn't quite do what we'd like, prompting is okay but slows down inference quite a lot on device.
 * Add examples of before and after of fine-tuning the model to see what it looks like when trying to get initial results (always make sure comparisons are in the same quantization)
+* Idea: Shorten the extract for the sunscreen extract?
+Less tokens to generate = less chance for errors.
 * ✅ Read Australia's national skin cancer report card - https://www.dermcoll.edu.au/wp-content/uploads/2025/11/2025-REPORT_SKIN-CANCER-SCORECARD.pdf
     * Done - many relavant points to our cause, especially costs, pros of early detection and a future avenue for ongoing support for patients who have been diagnosed with skin cancer but aren't sure what to do next, this seemed to be one of the biggest gaps in the report (ongoing support for life after diagnosis is minimal)
 * ✅ Investigate the SLICE-3D dataset and see if this can be integrated into what we're making - https://challenge2024.isic-archive.com/